-- 5 Both LSMs use multiple surface types in each grid-cell, but with different numbers of vegetated and non-vegetated types (Sec.
+Both LSMs use multiple surface types in each grid cell, but with different numbers of vegetated and non-vegetated types (Sect.
 3.1).
-Subsurface tiling is used in CABLE, where each surface tile has a corresponding soil tile for the calculation of soil temperature, moisture and runoff, while in MOSES the soil is common to all tiles within a grid cell.
-Soil processes are modelled similarly in both models but with different vertical resolution.
-Soil temperature and moisture are calculated for four soil layers to a depth of 3.0m in MOSES and six layers to a depth of 4.6m in CABLE.
-In both models soil moisture is calculated using - 10 Richards' equation.
-The evolution of soil moisture depends on the rates of infiltration, plant transpiration, soil evaporation and deep drainage.
+Subsurface tiling is used in CABLE, where each surface tile has a corresponding soil tile for the calculation of soil temperature, moisture, and runoff, while in MOSES the soil is common to all tiles within a grid cell.
+Soil processes are modelled similarly in both models but with different vertical resolutions.
+Soil temperature and moisture are calculated for four soil layers to a depth of 3.0 m in MOSES and six layers to a depth of 4.6 m in CABLE.
+In both models soil moisture is calculated using Richards' equation.
+The evolution of soil moisture depends on the rates of infiltration, plant transpiration, soil evaporation, and deep drainage.
 The heat diffusion equation, including an explicit freeze-thaw scheme, is solved to calculate the soil temperature profile.
-In CABLE soil water is assumed to be at the ground temperature so there is no heat exchange between the soil moisture and the soil due to vertical movement of water.
-MOSES does account for this heat exchange calculates the advection of heat by moisture fluxes. - There are also significant differences between snow model components used in ACCESS1.0 and ACCESS1.1 simulations.
-In both models snow cover evolution is based on the mass budget between the snowfall, sublimation and the snowmelt.
-The amount of snow deposited on the surface depends on the amount of solid/liquid precipitation which in the UM is computed by the cloud microphysics parameterizations.
-Both models accumulate solid fraction at the snowpack surface but the treatment of liquid fraction is different.
-In CABLE rain falling on snow freezes within the snowpack while MOSES diverts the rainfall - 20 straight to runoff.
+In CABLE soil water is assumed to be at the ground temperature, so there is no heat exchange between the soil moisture and the soil due to vertical movement of water.
+MOSES calculates the advection of heat by moisture fluxes.

+There are also significant differences between snow model components used in ACCESS1.0 and ACCESS1.1 simulations.
+In both models snow cover evolution is based on the mass budget between the snowfall, sublimation, and the snowmelt.
+The amount of snow deposited on the surface depends on the amount of solid/liquid precipitation, which in the UM is computed by the cloud microphysics parameterizations.
+Both models accumulate a solid fraction at the snowpack surface, but the treatment of liquid fractions is different.
+In CABLE rain falling on snow freezes within the snowpack, while MOSES diverts the rainfall straight to runoff.
-The total surface albedo is calculated from the contribution from vegetation, snow and bare ground, the last one being the same in both models.
-In the version of MOSES used here the albedo for soil, vegetation, ice and snow are specified as single values for all radiation bands.
-The snow albedo in MOSES remains constant when the surface air temperature is below -2° C, and undergoes an aging process decreasing its value above -2° C, see Essery et al. (2001).
-In CABLE only snow free soil

-25 albedo is prescribed.
-The canopy albedo is resolved diurnally while the snow albedo depends on snow depth, a spectral mix of the incident solar radiation, soot loading, snow melting/freezing and snow age, which is parameterized as a function of snow density, see Dickinson et al. (1993).
+The total surface albedo is calculated from the contribution from vegetation, snow, and bare ground, the last one being the same in both models.
+In the version of MOSES used here the albedos for soil, vegetation, ice, and snow are specified as single values for all radiation bands.
+The snow albedo in MOSES remains constant when the surface air temperature is below -2° C, and undergoes an aging process, decreasing its value above -2° C; see Essery et al. (2001).
+In CA-BLE only snow-free soil albedo is prescribed.
+The canopy albedo is resolved diurnally, while the snow albedo depends on snow depth, a spectral mix of the incident solar radiation, soot loading, snow melting/freezing, and snow age, which is parameterized as a function of snow density; see Dickinson et al. (1993).

-In CABLE, the snow metamorphism and the bulk snow properties are accounted for through changes in snow density, see Gordon et al. (2002).
-In CABLE the density of the fresh snow is 120 kg/m^3 , and with time it may increase to 400 kg/m^3

-30 while in MOSES it remains constant at 250 kg/m3.
+In CABLE, the snow metamorphism and the bulk snow properties are accounted for through changes in snow density; see Gordon et al. (2002).
+In CABLE the density of the fresh snow is 120 kgm^{-3} , and with time it may increase to 400 kgm^{-3} , while in MOSES it remains constant at 250 kgm^{-3} .
 Snow density affects the temperature of the snow through its effects on the snow albedo and thermal conductivity.
-In CABLE, thermal conductivity for new snow is $0.2 \text{ Wm}^{-2}\text{K}^{-1}$ and increases with snow density up to $0.5 \text{ Wm}^{-2}\text{K}^{-1}$ while in MOSES it remains constant at $0.265 \text{ Wm}^{-2}\text{K}^{-1}$.
+In CABLE, thermal conductivity for new snow is $0.2 \text{ Wm}^{-2}\text{K}^{-1}$ and increases with snow density up to $0.5 \text{ Wm}^{-2}\text{K}^{-1}$, while in MOSES it remains constant at $0.265 \text{ Wm}^{-2}\text{K}^{-1}$.

-3 Data and model setup
+3 Data and model set-up

-3.1 Model Datasets
+3.1 Model data sets